SAP-samples/teched2022-XP261/exercises/ex5/README.md

 Select the metric “Ping Time”
 <br>![](/exercises/ex5/images/Ex5_10.png)

-In the righthand screen area, you see all HANA service instances for which this metric was collected.
+In the right-hand screen area, you see all HANA service instances for which this metric was collected.
 Click on the “History” button to open the metric reporting.
 <br>![](/exercises/ex5/images/Ex5_11.png)